cedarbdd/cedar/README.markdown

 You can tell Cedar which reporter to use by setting `CEDAR_REPORTER_CLASS` env variable to your custom reporter class name.

+### Finding Slow-Running Tests

+The `CDRSlowTestReporter` is a custom reporter that identifies and prints out the slowest `N` (10 by default) tests in your suite, and the slowest `N` top-level groups.
+These top-level groups typically have a one to one correspondence with your spec files allowing you to easily identify the slowest running files.

+Simply set the `CEDAR_REPORTER_CLASS` env variable to `CDRSlowTestReporter` to ferret out your slow test.
+In addition, you can modify `N` by setting the `CEDAR_TOP_N_SLOW_TESTS` env variable to an integer.

 ### JUnit XML Reporting

 The `CDRJUnitXMLReporter` can be used to generate (simple) JUnit compatible